-Molasses Cookies are a holiday staple around our house.
+Molasses Cookies are a holiday staple around my house.
+This is a recipe from my Mom, and every Christmas I look forward to her making several batches of us to devour.
 This recipe yields such chewy cookies, with warm spices and a delicious molasses flavor.
 They’re the perfect treat to fill your cookie jar!

-- Tender.
-Vegetable shortening is the key to moist and soft cookies.
+- Shortening: Vegetable shortening is the key to moist and tender cookies.

-- Chewy.
-Baking soda keeps these cookies soft and chewy and helps to cut the acidity of the molasses for a smooth flavor.
+- Baking Soda: Keeps these cookies soft and chewy and helps to cut the acidity of the molasses for a smooth flavor.

-- Flavorful.
-Light molasses has a mild and smooth flavor and texture; while cloves, ginger, and cinnamon add a warm and spicy element.
+- Spices: Ground cloves, ginger, and cinnamon add a warm and spicy element.

 Variations on Chewy Molasses Cookies